SARVLM: A Vision Language Foundation Model for Semantic Understanding in SAR Imagery: Experiment

-This SAR target recognition dataset is acquired by an X-band radar operating in HH polarization mode with a resolution of 0.3 meters.
-It comprises 10 military vehicle targets and is partitioned into 4 experimental settings, as established by \cite{AConvNet}.
-Specifically, The SOC setting has 2,747 training images (17 angles) and 2,425 test images (15 angles), with all 10 classes present in both sets.
+\textbf{2) Linear probing classification: MSTAR-SOC, FUSAR-Ship, and SAR-VSA.} \textbf{MSTAR-SOC} is a SAR target recognition dataset acquired by an X-band radar in HH polarization mode with a spatial resolution of 0.3 m.
+It contains 10 military vehicle classes and is divided into four experimental settings following~\cite{AConvNet}.
+Under the SOC setting, 2,747 training images collected from 17 depression angles and 2,425 test images collected from 15 depression angles are used, with all 10 classes appearing in both sets. \textbf{FUSAR-Ship} is a ship recognition dataset containing 15 major ship classes, 98 subclasses, and various non-ship maritime targets~\cite{SARATR}.
+It is constructed from 126 Gaofen-3 images captured in ultrafine-resolution mode (1.124 $\times$ 1.728 m) with dual polarization (DH and DV), covering open sea, coastal, river, island, and land-background scenes. \textbf{SAR-VSA} is a fine-grained SAR target recognition dataset with 25 categories, constructed from MSTAR~\cite{MSTAR}, FUSAR-ship~\cite{FUSAR-ship}, and SAR-ACD~\cite{SAR-ACD}.
+It contains 11,045 training images and 8,161 test images~\cite{SARATR}.